tfnico/prefs/README.md

 take care of xclip. y will move tmux buffer into xclip/Glipper.
 C-p will take from Glipper nicely.

-Yanking in Vim will add to xclip/Glipper.
+Yanking in Vim will add to xclip/Glipper if you use the '+' buffer.

 Pasting into Vim can be done via tmux or with the Terminal paste after activating the buffer in Glipper.

 In GVim you can reach Vim and xclip/Glipper buffers in the '\*' buffer.